1993–94 Minnesota Golden Gophers men's basketball team

 The 1993–94 Minnesota Golden Gophers men's basketball team represented the University of Minnesota as a member of the Big Ten Conference during the 1993–94 NCAA Division I men's basketball season.
 Led by 8th-year head coach Clem Haskins, the Golden Gophers advanced to the Second Round of the NCAA tournament and finished with a 22–13 record (10–8 Big Ten; overall record later adjusted to 21–12).

+Minnesota vacated its NCAA Tournament appearance due to sanctions from the University of Minnesota basketball scandal.